debate-map/app/README.md

-> Important note: This project is now superseded by the [Canonical Debate](https://github.com/canonical-debate-lab/client)  project. ([canonicaldebate.com](https://canonicaldebate.com))
+> PROJECT RELOCATED: This project has been relocated to: https://github.com/debate-map/client
 >
-> The Debate Map repository/domain is kept online for now, since it still has content that needs to be transferred over, and there are various posts which need updating to match the new domain.
+> This repo (and the [old site](https://debatemap.live)) are kept up for now, since the site still has content that needs to be transferred over, and there are various posts which need updating to match the new urls.

 # Debate Map